-Journal of Perioperative Nursing (JPN) publishes original articles on all aspects of perioperative nursing care spanning the period from a patient’s referral for surgery through to their discharge and full recovery.
+Journal of Perioperative Nursing (JPN) publishes original articles on all aspects of perioperative nursing care, spanning from a patient’s referral for surgery through discharge and complete recovery.

-JPN is a not-for-profit peer-reviewed journal published by the Australian College of Perioperative Nurses (ACORN).
-It aims to be a trusted source of knowledge for perioperative nurses so they can provide patients with safe, effective evidence-based care.
+JPN is a not-for-profit, peer-reviewed journal published by the Australian College of Perioperative Nurses (ACORN).
+It aims to serve as a trusted source of knowledge for perioperative nurses, enabling them to provide patients with safe, effective, evidence-based care.

-The journal is diamond open-access which means articles are freely available to readers, and there is no submission or processing charge for authors.
-Published articles are licensed under a Creative Commons Attribution License 4.0 International (CC BY 4.0).
+This journal follows a diamond open-access model, meaning articles are freely available to readers and there are no submission or processing charges for authors.
+All published articles are distributed under a Creative Commons Attribution License 4.0 International (CC BY 4.0) .

 Recent additions